How is multiple myeloma staged?

 The myeloma cell labeling index, sometimes called the plasma cell labeling index, indicates how fast the cancer cells are growing.
 This test is done in specialized labs, using myeloma cells from bone marrow samples.
 A high labeling index can predict a more rapid accumulation of cancer cells and a worse outlook.

 The bone marrow may be sent for tests to look at the chromosomes in the malignant cells.
-Certain chromosome changes can indicate a poorer outlook.
-For example, changes in chromosome 13 will lower a person’s chances for survival.
+Certain chromosome changes can mean a poorer outlook.
+For example, loss of a copy of chromosome 13 is linked to a poorer outcome.
 Another genetic abnormality that predicts a poor outcome is an exchange of material from chromosomes 4 and 14.
 This is called a translocation.
+Having extra copies of a certain area on chromosome 1 (an amplification of 1q21) is also linked to a poorer outcome.